lukas-krecan/ShedLock/README.md

 * slf4j-api

 # Release notes
+## 4.9.0
+* Support for server time in JdbcTemplateLockProvider
+* Using custom non-null annotations
+* Trimming time precision to milliseconds
+* Micronaut upgraded to 1.3.4
+* Add automatic DB tests for Oracle, MariaDB and MS SQL.

 ## 4.8.0
 * DynamoDB 2 module introduced (thanks Mark Egan)
 * JDBC template code refactored to not log error on failed insert in Postgres